-- Teaching: costs have risen partly as a result of additional support provided to students during lockdown and in advance of their final recitals. - Support: costs reduced slightly due to temporary senior staff vacancy savings. - Other academic services: the closure of the Museum since lockdown has led to reductions in exhibition costs. - Central administration: investment in staffing in several departments was offset by a reduction in pension costs. - General education: increased costs reflect the investment of further funds in bursaries to ensure the best and widest range of students are able to attend the Academy. - Student/staff facilities: the Academy has increased investment in the provision of additional counselling and other learning support. - Premises: costs have reduced due to slightly lower rent costs and one-off costs in 2018/19 for the relocation of some practice pods. - Catering and residences: catering costs are lower due to the closure of Soundbites since lockdown in March 2020.
-Two of the student flat leases ended towards the end of 2019/20 and were not renewed.
+- Teaching: costs have reduced slightly as a result of the restructuring. - Other academic services: the closure of the Museum since lockdown led to reductions in exhibition costs. - Central administration: costs reduced as a result of the restructuring. - Student/staff facilities: the Academy increased investment in the provision of additional counselling and other learning support. - Premises: costs have increased due to major expenditure on the electrical certification of the estate, and dilapidations on terminating the lease of Aybrook Street. - Catering and residences: catering costs are lower due to the closure of the canteen during lockdown.
+The student flat leases ended towards the end of 2019/20 and were not renewed.